tapis-project/documentation/source/technical/systems.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have registered a system you will need to register credentials so you can use Tapis to access the host.
-Various authentication methods can be used to access a system, such as PASSWORD, PKI_KEYS and TOKEN.
-Note that the
+Various authentication methods can be used to access a system.
+Supported methods are PASSWORD, PKI_KEYS, ACCESS_KEY,
-TOKEN authentication method is for systems of type GLOBUS.
-Registering credentials for a GLOBUS type system is a special
-case that involves steps different from those described in this section.
-Please see the section below on
-`Registering Credentials for a Globus System`_ for more information.
+TOKEN and TMS_KEYS.
+The process of registering credentials can vary significantly depending on the authentication method.
+For more information please see the appropriate section below under `Authentication Credentials`_.

 Please note that there is support for only one set of credentials per user per system.
 Updating credentials overwrites
 previously registered data.

 Here we will cover registering PKI_KEYS (i.e. ssh keys) as an example.
+Please note that registering ssh keys requires special care when translating the generated keypair information to json format.
+For more information please see `Use of PKI_KEYS as credentials`_ under the section on `Authentication Credentials`_.

 Create a local file named ``cred_tmp.json`` with json similar to the following::